sidd2305/Traffic_RL_Synapse/Simulation-RL/SUMO/README.md

 This will open GUI which you can run to see how your model performs.
 To get accurate results set a value of -s the same for testing and training.

-### Extra: Running Ardunio
-Currently, Arduino works only for a single crossroad.<br/>
-More than one cross road will return an error.<br/>

-For running Arduino for testing use --ard.

 `python train.py -m model_name -s 500 --ard`